What moves Putin? Foreign agents try to understand Russian leader's mind | World

 O circle of those Putin talks to has never been large, but when he came to the decision to invade Ukrainehe dwindled down to just a handful of peopleWestern intelligence officials believe – all those who truly share Putin’s mindset and obsessions.

 THE sense of how small his inner circle had become was underscored when he publicly reprimanded the head of his own Intelligence Service.
-A foreign national at the national security meeting just before the invasion – a move that seemed to humiliate the official.
+A foreigner at the national security meeting just before the break-in – a move that seemed to humiliate the official.
 His speech hours later also revealed an angry man obsessed with Ukraine and the West.

 Those who have watched him say that Putin is moved by the desire to overcome the humiliation perceived by the Russia in the 1990s, along with the conviction that the West is determined to keep Russia in check and drive it out of power.
 One person who knew Putin remembers his obsession with watching videos of Colonel Gaddafi of Libya being killed after he was ousted from power in 2011.